StevenLeeWW/Faster-than-light/index.md

 <img src="Kim_EtAl_Quantum_Eraser.png" alt="Schematic diagram of the FTL-communication setup">
 </center>

 Figure 4: Schematic diagram of the one of the setup that might make FTL-communication possible.
 The signal photons will reach Alice earlier than the idler photons reach Bob.
-Alice choose to **obtain** the which-region-information carried by the signal photon before the idler photon reaches Bob's detector `D0`.
+In this configuration, Alice chooses to **obtain** the which-region-information carried by the signal photon before the idler photon reaches Bob's detector `D0`.

 If the signal photon is detected by detector `D3`, then Alice knows that the signal-idler pair came from region `A`.
 If the signal photon is detected by detector `D4`, then Alice knows that the signal-idler pair came from region `B`.
 Since the which-region-information can be known now, the state of the idler photon heading to Bob is no longer a superposition state.
 Therefore, Bob will not see an interference pattern.